shimmer0909/Auto-Waypoint-Navigation/README.md

 1. Convert occupancy grid into a usable array
 2. Find all unexplored regions (-1 in map)
 3. Cluster them into big logical zones
+4. Filter out centroids that are too close to already visited points
-4. Pick 1 zone to explore
+5. Pick the farthest zone to explore
-5. Compute the (x, y) world coordinate
+6. Compute the (x, y) world coordinate
-6. Publish that as a waypoint
+7. Publish that as a waypoint

 **Publisher/subscriber:**
 1. Subscribes → /map